-GRID reduces household electricity costs by up to 90% by providing no-cost solar systems to homeowners that qualify as low income.
+GRID works with low-income homeowners to install no-cost rooftop solar panels and help lower household electricity costs.
 Each installation is also an opportunity for community members and job trainees to get hands-on experience with solar power.
-In California, GRID Alternatives is a statewide program administrator for the Single-Family Affordable Solar Homes (SASH) program and the solar portion of the Low-Income Weatherization Program (LIWP).
+In California, GRID Alternatives is a statewide program administrator for the Single-Family Affordable Solar Homes (SASH) program, the Disadvantaged Communities - Single-family Solar Homes (DAC-SASH) program, and the solar portion of the Low-Income Weatherization Program (LIWP).

 Solar can reduce and stabilize energy costs for affordable housing providers, and reduce bills for their tenants.
 GRID is helping catalyze this sector by providing no-cost technical assistance and low-cost design and installation services for affordable housing owners and developers who provide housing and vital services to low-income renters.
 Our holistic model includes energy efficiency partnerships, community education and engagement, and job training opportunities for residents.